meltingcore/bg/food-court/Rules.md

 ### Drink Cards

-Drink cards are played by meeting their prerequisites (no ingredients).
-When put in play, a drink immediately moves all customers directly from your queue to your scoring pile (they become served customers).
+Drink cards are played by meeting their requirement (no ingredients).
+When put in play, a Drink immediately moves all customers directly from your queue to your scoring pile (they become served customers).
 Drinks remain in play until the end of the game for scoring purposes and re‑trigger each time their requirement is met to move all customers from your queue to your scoring pile again.